Could your home be the answer to your financial problems? Let’s break down the process and options when refinancing your home.

 First, there is the rate-and-term refinance loan which, ideally, is designed to save the borrower money over time.
 When taking this loan, borrowers change either the interest rate or the length of their loan in order to make their payments more affordable and/or save money over the lifetime of their loan.
 This type of refinance includes borrowers transitioning from an adjustable rate mortgage (ARM) to a fixed rate mortgage or vice versa.

 The other type of home loan refinance is known as a cash-out refinance loan.
 In this case, the new loan that borrowers take is for an amount greater than what they owe on the original loan (but less than the value of the home).
 They can then use the extra cash to pay off other debt or make a purchase, such as home improvements and renovations.
+Using payday loans Reno for a home improvement project can also make sense, especially if the project adds value to your home.

 The Benefits and Drawbacks of Rate-and-Term Refinancing